Strong income growth

 PGIT’s managers felt that a return to an average historic yield would imply a higher share price for National Grid (www.nationalgrid.com).
-They also observed that the share price decline had come against a backdrop of good news from its US business, which they felt would be the main driver of growth for the business over the subsequent five-to-six years (National Grid spends almost two-thirds of group capex in its US business, but just over one-third of its EBITDA came from the US in the 12 months to 31 March 2018).
+They also observed that the share price decline had come against a backdrop of good news from its US business, which they felt would be the main driver of growth for the business over the subsequent five-to-six years (National Grid spends almost two-thirds of group capex in its US business, but just over one-third of its earnings before interest, tax, depreciation and amortisation (EBITDA) came from the US in the 12 months to 31 March 2018).

 Figure 13 illustrates that the company has benefitted from a recovery in its share price, which in part reflects a reduction in the “Corbyn-threat”.
 PGIT’s managers sold down the trust’s position into this strength.